kaylumah/hosting/_site/_posts/2025-04-05-tracking-nuget-updates-with-powershell.md

 ## Next steps: ensure the script always runs

-For the blog I took it one step further.
+For my blog's repo I took it one step further.
 I included a `Directory.Solution.props`, which triggers a custom target post build.
 In my case I installed PowerShell as a dotnet tool.